-- Payments to or on behalf of volunteers that are not substantiated business expenses are reported on Form W-2 or Form 1099-NEC, depending on whether or not a common law employee relationship exists.
+- Payments for auto mileage up to the maximum IRS rate for charitable miles (14 cents per mile for 2021) are tax-free for volunteers.
+When an organization provides liability insurance for its volunteers, the value of the coverage can be excluded from the volunteer's income as a working condition fringe benefit. - Payments to or on behalf of volunteers that are not substantiated business expenses are reported on Form W-2 or Form 1099-NEC, depending on whether or not a common law employee relationship exists.
 When the relationship takes the form of an employer-employee, payments other than accountable expense reimbursements are reported on Form W-2.
 Payments to nonemployee volunteers for medical, educational, or personal living expenses are reportable on Form 1099-NEC.
 Tax-free payments to volunteers for lodging, meals, and incidental expenses are limited to actual expenses (including the charitable mileage rate). - Advances, reimbursements, allowances, or expenses for traveling and other business expenses of an employee.
 These payments are reported on Form W-2 if they do not comply with the accountable expense plan rules. - Advances, reimbursements, or expenses for traveling and other business expenses of a self-employed person are not reportable on Form 1099-NEC if made under an accountable expense reimbursement plan.
-Under this type of plan, expenses are reimbursed only if they are substantiated as to amount, date, and business nature, and any excess reimbursements must be returned to the organization. - Deceased employee wages paid in the year after death (report in Box 3 of Form 1099-MISC). - Payments more appropriately described as rent (report in Box 1 of Form 1099-MISC), royalties (report in Box 2 of Form 1099-MISC), other income not subject to self-employment tax (report in Box 3 of Form 1099-MISC), interest (use Form 1099-INT). - The cost of current life insurance protection (report on Form W-2 or Form 1099-R). - An employee's wages, travel or auto allowance, or bonuses and prizes (report on Form W-2). - The cost of group-term life insurance paid on behalf of a former employee (report on Form W-2). - Cash housing allowance paid to a minister (report on W-2, Box 14 or by other communication to the minister). - Benevolence payments made to nonemployees.
-These payments are not reportable on Form 1099-NEC or any other form.
-Benevolence payments to employees are generally includible on Form W-2.
+Under this type of plan, expenses are reimbursed only if they are substantiated as to amount, date, and business nature, and any excess reimbursements must be returned to the organization. - Deceased employee wages paid in the year after death (report in Box 3 of Form 1099-MISC). - Payments more appropriately described as rent (report in Box 1 of Form 1099-MISC), royalties (report in Box 2 of Form 1099-MISC), other income not subject to self-employment tax (report in Box 3 of Form - The cost of current life insurance protection (report on Form W-2 or Form 1099-R).